 Ever since I was a kid, I’ve been fascinated by the weather.
 For a LONG time now, I’ve been working on a weather station to be able to measure weather data.
 After pricing the various commercial weather stations, e,g.
 Davis, I found they were pretty much beyond my means for home and hobby use.
 Fortunately, many many moons ago, I acquired a weather station made by MetOne Instruments that was going to be tossed (!).
 This project has been a great vehicle for learning programming using different languages.
 I originally wanted to learn about assembly language programming on the 8051 microcontroller, and I thought developing weather station software based this chip in assembly language would be a fun learning project.
 Well, it was fun for a while…until I realized the scope of the project.
 I got the 8051 to bit-bang an I/O pin to get the 1-wire search algorithm to work for finding 1-wire devices on the “microlan”.
 But then doing all the other stuff in assembly, for saving the data and such, would be pretty much insane!

-So I gave up on that idea.
-Java Micro Edition, that worked on a Raspberry Pi looked very cool, but I gave up on J2ME since many of the J2ME evangelists left Oracle and there basically was no support except for searching the Internet, and there wasn’t much there either.
+So I gave up on basing it on assembly language.
+Sun Microsystems (now Oracle) Java Micro Edition, that worked on a Raspberry Pi looked very cool, but since many of the J2ME evangelists left Oracle, there basically was no support except for searching forums and such.
 Whatever I DID find was pretty old information or not really pertinent.
+So, I gave up on using Java Micro Edition. <sigh> But I learned a LOT about Object Oriented Programming!

 Now I’m using Visual Studio Code (aka VSCode) with the PlatformIO extension to write firmware for the ultra-cheap ESP8266/8255/ESP32 chips.
 So now I have Node-Red 2.2 working on a Raspberry Pi accepting messages from pieces of the station via MQTT and the dashboard looks pretty nice so far.
 I modified existing code for the DS2482 1-Wire master (the original versions had a few issues) on GitHub, and released my own version.
 So far, I have the Model 370 rain gauge counting bucket tips (using the DS2482 1-Wire master and DS2423 1-Wire counter/memory chip), the anemometer, and humidity/temperature from the 083B sensors.